apache/flink/docs/concepts/concepts.md

   - The **worker** processes (also called *TaskManagers*) execute the *tasks* (or more specifically, the subtasks) of a dataflow, and buffer and exchange the data *streams*.

     There must always be at least one worker process.

 The master and worker processes can be started in an arbitrary fashion: Directly on the machines, via containers, or via resource frameworks like YARN.
 Workers connect to masters, announcing themselves as available, and get work assigned.

-The **client** is not part of the runtime and program execution, but is used to prepare and send to dataflow to the master.
+The **client** is not part of the runtime and program execution, but is used to prepare and send a dataflow to the master.
 After that, the client can disconnect, or stay connected to receive progress reports.
 The client runs either as part of the Java/Scala program that triggers the execution, or in the command line process `./bin/flink run ...`.